AgileRL/AgileRL/docs/on_policy/index.rst

 Training with LocalTrainer
 --------------------------

-The simplest way to train an on-policy agent is with a YAML manifest and the :class:`~agilerl.training.trainer.LocalTrainer`.
+The recommended way to train a fully-customised on-policy agent is through a YAML manifest and the :class:`~agilerl.training.trainer.LocalTrainer`.
 This handles population creation, rollout collection, evolutionary HPO, and the training loop automatically.

+Here is an example manifest to train PPO on LunarLander-v3:

-.. collapse:: Example manifest: PPO on LunarLander-v3
+.. collapse:: ppo.yaml

   .. code-block:: yaml